eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/6-building-container-images-locally.md

 To rebuild a container image when changing application source would typically involve manually running a build using one of these tools, and then pushing the resulting image to an image registry accessible to the Kubernetes cluster so it can be deployed.
 Any deployment resource would then need to be modified to use the specific version for the new image.

-The [kbld](https://get-kbld.io/) tool from Carvel is a small tool that provides a simple way to insert container image building into a deployment workflow. `kbld` looks for images within application configuration (currently it looks for image keys), checks if there is an associated source code definition, and if so triggers a build of the container image using `docker` (or other defined build mechanism), then finally captures the image digests for and built images, and updates configuration with new image references.
+The [kbld](https://get-kbld.io/) tool from Carvel is a small tool that provides a simple way to insert container image building into a deployment workflow. `kbld` looks for images within application configuration (currently it looks for image keys), checks if there is an associated source code definition, and if so triggers a build of the container image using `docker` (or other defined build mechanism), then finally captures the image digests for any built images, and updates configuration with new image references.

 As we are going to build our image locally, we first need to pull down the source code: